 Faggin left Intel at the end of 1974 to found Zilog with Ralph Ungermann.
 At Zilog, he conceived and architected the z80 microprocessor and directed its development.
 He was Zilog's president and CEO until 1980.
 In 1986, he cofounded and was CEO of Synaptics, a company pioneering in touchpads and touchscreens.
 He later became president and CEO of Foveon Inc., a company making image sensors, from 2003 until the company was acquired in 2008.

-Faggin shares the Kyoto Prize (1997) and the National Medal of Technology (2009) with Mazor, Hoff, and Shima.
+Faggin shares the Kyoto Prize (1997) with Hoff, Mazor, and Shima and the National Medal of Technology (2009) with Hoff and Mazor.